Rahul-DS25M008/painting_restoration_eval/README.md

 1. Supervisor reviews the package in `outputs/supervisor_package/`.
 2. Confirm whether the 50-painting subset is sufficient.
+3. Confirm whether the final experiment should scale toward 300 paintings.
-3. Confirm whether Stable Diffusion uncertainty should be expanded from 40 to 200 non-zero cases.
+4. Confirm whether Stable Diffusion uncertainty should be expanded from 40 to 200 non-zero cases.
-4. Confirm whether SDXL should remain feasibility-audited or be rerun on university GPU.
+5. Confirm whether SDXL should remain feasibility-audited or be rerun on university GPU.
+6. Confirm whether the refined metric-region policy is accepted.
-5. Confirm whether texture and brushstroke-proxy diagnostics should remain part of the core framework.
+7. Confirm whether texture and brushstroke-proxy diagnostics should remain part of the core framework.
-6. Decide whether the Streamlit dashboard should be included as a formal supporting artifact.
-7. Decide whether metric-policy ablation should be added after feedback.
+8. Decide whether metric-policy ablation should be added after feedback.
+9. Decide whether color consistency and boundary/seam metrics should be added.
+10. Decide whether damage-size sensitivity analysis should be added.
+11. Decide whether restoration risk scoring or diagnostic risk profiles should be added.
+12. Decide whether metadata-driven or computed visual grouping is in scope.
+13. Decide whether mask/input robustness analysis is in scope.
-8. Decide whether semantic/iconographic consistency or metadata-driven analysis is in scope.
+14. Decide whether semantic/iconographic consistency checks are in scope.
+15. Decide whether the Streamlit dashboard should be included as a formal supporting artifact.
-9. Prepare thesis-ready tables, captions, methodology text, and result figures.
+16. Prepare thesis-ready tables, captions, methodology text, and result figures.
-10. Draft methodology, results, limitations, and future work sections.
+17. Draft methodology, results, limitations, and future work sections.

-Possible experimental extensions:
+Frozen possible experimental extensions:

-- scale beyond 50 paintings,
+- scale from 50 to 300 paintings,
-- expand uncertainty analysis to all non-zero Stable Diffusion cases,
+- expand Stable Diffusion uncertainty analysis to all 200 non-zero cases,
 - rerun SDXL on stronger GPU,
 - perform four-model comparison if SDXL becomes feasible,
+- add metric-policy ablation,
+- add metadata-driven or computed visual grouping,
+- add color consistency metrics,
+- add boundary/seam consistency metrics,
+- add damage-size sensitivity analysis,
-- add additional painting categories or damage patterns,
+- add restoration risk scoring or diagnostic risk profiles,
+- add mask/input robustness analysis,
 - add semantic/iconographic checks,
-- add metadata-driven analysis,
-- add metric-policy ablation,
 - add human/expert review if available.

+These extensions should be treated as supervisor-prioritized options, not as guaranteed next steps.

 ---